saracarolina12/Bach_Artificial_Intelligence/MUFRAMEX/MachineLearning/Introduction_ML.md

 </p>

 ### _<u>Errors and errors</u>_
-    ML is about solving an optimization problem of a not (completely) known function.
 Work arounds:
 Add terms to reflect apriori knowledge, use probabilistic upperbounds, split data in train and test.